Amna-Hassan04/Serenity-Guide/DOCUMENTATION.md

 ## 8. License

-This project is licensed under the MIT License [LICENSE](LICENSE.MD).
+This project is licensed under the GPU License [LICENSE](LICENSE.MD).

 ## 9. Acknowledgments